Jonathan Hulls: Work

 The protection of his invention by Hulls depended on the financial support of his neighbour named Freeman at Batsford Park.
 The patent for the invention by Hulls is dated 21 December 1736, and his account of it appeared as Description and Draught of a new-invented Machine for carrying Vessels or Ships out of or into any Harbour, Port, or River against Wind and Tide, or in a Calm; for which his Majesty has granted Letters-patent for the sole benefit of the Author for the space of fourteen years (London, 1737).
 It was reprinted in facsimile in 1855.

 A Newcomen engine was to be set up on a tow-boat in front of another vessel, connected by a tow-rope.
 Six paddles in the stern of the tow-boat were to be fastened to a cross axis connected by ropes to another axis which was turned by the engine.
 Hulls showed how to convert the rectilineal motion of a piston-rod into a rotatory motion.

 The Oxford Dictionary of National Biography casts doubt on the traditional story about practical trials by Hulls.
 The Dictionary of National Biography first edition related that they were made on River Avon at Evesham in 1737; that they were a failure; and that Hulls was the butt of humour.
+This sentiment is displayed in a rhyme contrived by the people of Chipping Campden which was said to still be known in the area over 100 years after his passing: